Norges Bank Investment Management CEO job description

 - Establish satisfactory risk systems and control procedures for investment management which meet international recognised standards, including systems for the management of market, credit, counterparty and operational risks, valuation and measurement of returns;

-- Establish and maintain contingency plans for NBIM’s operations;
+- Establish and maintain continuity and contingency plans for NBIM’s business operations;

 - Establish appropriate requirements and procedures governing the code of conduct of NBIM employees in accordance with the ethical rules laid down by the Executive Board and ensure such rules are observed;

 - Ensure that the supervisory and audit bodies of Norges Bank can perform their control, supervisory and audit functions in line with applicable regulations.

 The Chief Executive Officer must inform the Governor immediately about major incidents or other issues of importance that may impact the Governor’s area of responsibility.

 On behalf of the Executive Board, the Governor is responsible for the strategic communication and dialogue with political authorities on the management of the fund, in consultation with the Chief Executive Officer.
 NBIM CEO shall ensure that the Governor is provided with necessary advice for this task.
 NBIM CEO shall also ensure that the Governor is kept informed of events and issues concerning the fund that may be of public or political interest.
 Taking due account of this the Chief Executive Officer is responsible for the effective external communication of Norges Bank’s investment management activities together with reporting to meet the requirements established by fund owners and the Executive Board of Norges Bank.

 Norges Banks Executive Board shall be informed about the investment management activities and the developments of NBIM as an organisation through regular reporting.

 NBIM CEO is responsible for preparing and publishing public reports on the investment activities, including: